AlexGalays/durendal-js/README.md

 Now that DOM nodes know which data they represent, all animations will work as expected.
 Also, we now have access to some interesting optimizations
-The `added` callback can be used to setup the initial appearance and invariants of a node and we can either use `update` or another mean (Like JQuery) to render small, incremental changes.
+The `created` or `added` callback can be used to setup the initial appearance and invariants of a node and we can either use `update` or another mean (Like JQuery) to render small, incremental changes.

 ## Animations